kaiadamian/modernwebdev_project/README.md

 * add a row, and paste that pointer into the 'receiver' column
 * then, type the message you want to reply in the 'text' column
 * press the green 'Add' button to confirm addition, and your new message will pop up in the user's chatbox!

+## TO SEE MESSAGES SENT BETWEEN A USER AND ADMIN
+* log in with email= kdamian@nd.edu, password = 12345 to see that our chat box works!